A Bayesian Networks Approach to Operational Risk: Bayesian Networks

 \section{Bayesian Networks}

+Before defining a Bayesian Network \cite{pearl, jensen, neapolitan} let us introduce some general definitions about graphs.
+A directed graph is defined by a set of nodes $\{X_1, X_2, \ldots, X_N\}$ and by a set of directed links between couples of nodes; a node $X_1$ is said to be a \emph{parent} of the node $X_2$ if a directed link $X_1 \rightarrow X_2$ exists; a node $X_2$ is said to be a \emph{descendent} of the node $X_1$ if a directed path which starts at $X_1$ and ends at $X_2$ exists; if no such a path exists the node $X_2$ is said to be a \emph{non-descendent} of the node $X_1$; a directed path from a node to itself is called a \emph{directed cycle}; a directed graph containing no directed cycles is called \emph{Directed Acyclic Graph} (DAG).

-In order to define a Bayesian Network \cite{neapolitan} two elements are necessary: a set of random variables $V=(X_1, X_2, \ldots, X_n)$ and a network of nodes corresponding to the random variables in $V$.
-In particular the network must be a \emph{Directed Acyclic Graph} (DAG) and the joint \emph{Probability Distribution Function} (PDF) $P(X_1, X_2, \ldots, X_n)$ must satisfy the Markov condition, i.e. each random variable $X_i$ and the set of all its non-descendents must be conditionally independent, given the set of all its parents.
-It can be proved for discrete variables (which turns out to be our case) that the Markov condition easily allows to calculate the joint PDF as:
+In order to define a Bayesian Network two elements are necessary: a set of random variables $V=\{X_1, X_2, \ldots, X_N\}$ and a DAG whose nodes correspond to the random variables in $V$; note that, since there is no risk of ambiguity, we use the symbol $X_1$ to refer both to the random variable and to the corresponding node.
+Moreover, the joint \emph{Probability Distribution Function} (PDF) $P(X_1, X_2, \ldots, X_N)$ must satisfy the Markov condition, i.e.\ each random variable $X_i$ and the set of all its non-descendents must be conditionally independent, given the set of all its parents.
+It can be proved for discrete variables (which turns out to be our case) that the Markov condition easily allows one to calculate the joint PDF as:

-where $\text{Pa}_i$ is the set of random variables whose corresponding nodes are parents of the node associated with $X_i$.
+where $\text{Pa}_i$ is the set of random variables whose corresponding nodes are parents of the node $X_i$.

 Both the directed links appearing in the DAG and the values of the conditional probabilities $P(X_i | \text{Pa}_i)$ can be learned from a dataset whose records hold the values assumed by each $X_i$ in \emph{independent} experiments.
 Even if we are not dealing here with the problem of a rigorous definition of what independent experiments are, we will be more formal about this point because it is the core of our implementation.
-Let us associate a random variable to each node, and to each experiment: $X_i^{(p)}$ is the random variable associated with the $i$-th node and with the $p$-th experiment.
-The $p$-th and the $q$-th experiments ($p\neq q$) are said to be independent if $X_i^{(p)}$ and $X_j^{(q)}$ are independent $\forall \, i$ and $j$.
+Let us associate a random variable to each node, and to each experiment: $X_i^{(p)}$ is the random variable associated with the $i$th node and with the $p$th experiment.
+The $p$th and the $q$th experiments ($p\neq q$) are said to be independent if $X_i^{(p)}$ and $X_j^{(q)}$ are independent $\forall \, i$ and $j$.

+The algorithm we use for learning the structure of the network is described in Ref. \cite{hugin_manual}.
+In the following we sketch the main steps it is founded on: i) the presence of conditional independencies among the random variables is checked performing the same test as in Tetrad II \cite{scheines-et-al}; if two variables are \emph{not} found to be conditionally independent given any set of variables, an undirected link is placed between the corresponding nodes; ii) the PC algorithm \cite{spirtes-et-al} is used to direct the links.